 From the remaining solution, compounds are Isolated using a method called (fractional) short path distillation.

 This is where crude CBD is passed through a heated flask Isolating the compounds at a molecular level in the solution and passing each compound into a beaker given a specific boiling point while collecting the other impurities in another flask.

 The distillation process usually occurs on multiple occasions with different temperatures, using the secondary flask as the input material to separate the variety of remaining compounds and to isolate each one individually given their varying boiling points via vaporisation.

 As noted earlier, distillation allows for the separation of compounds at a molecular level.
 As a result, CBD distillate is initially similar to a CBD Isolate when extracted in that its a single cannabinoid molecule with very high purity.

-But that doesn’t mean it cannot be combined with other minor cannabinoids and flavourful terpenes to generate a product which mirrors the plant profile from which it was extracted (albeit minus the unwanted chlorophyll).
+But that doesn’t mean it cannot be combined with other minor cannabinoids and flavourful terpenes to generate a product that mirrors the plant profile from which it was extracted (albeit minus the unwanted chlorophyll).